Get a free, no obligation personal loan quote with rates as low as 9.90%

 Canada Home Inspection Checklist

-When you’re looking to buy a home, it’s important to inspect every corner of it for problems or anything that could give you a headache later on.
+When you’re looking to buy a home, it’s important to inspect every corner of it for problems or anything that could cause problems later on.
 But how do you know what to look for?
-Use the checklist below for helpful tips.
+Use the following home inspection checklist below for helpful tips:

 Inside The House